-24.3.5 Trial Period - Employees who are promoted or transfer into a new position shall serve a thirty (30) day trial work period in the new position, at the new salary (if applicable), in order that the Employer may determine that the employee is performing satisfactorily.
+Trial Period - Employees who are promoted or transfer into a new position shall serve a thirty (30) day trial work period in the new position, at the new salary (if applicable), in order that the Employer may determine that the employee is performing satisfactorily.
 This promotional trial period does not apply to those employees promoted as defined in section 24.3.1.A.
 An employee serving a promotional trial period may voluntarily withdraw from that position within thirty (30) days of the appointment without discrimination or loss of seniority and return to his/her former position and pay.
-This trial period coincides with, but does not eliminate the probationary period pursuant to Section 24.2.
+This trial period coincides with but does not eliminate the probationary period pursuant to Section 24.2.

-24.3.7 Internal Movement Frequency - An employee who successfully transfers or achieves a promotion must serve at least one year in the new position before the employee is eligible again to transfer or pursue another internal vacancy.
+Internal Movement Frequency - A newly hired, or an employee who successfully transfers or achieves a promotion must serve at least one year in the new position before the employee is eligible again to transfer or pursue another internal vacancy.
+New employees must serve at least one year in the position they were hired in before the employee is eligible to transfer or pursue another internal vacancy.
 Exceptions may be granted in writing by the City Manager in consultation with the affected Department Heads.

-24.4 Job Classification - Refer to the following sections of Chapter 2 of the City's Personnel Policies: 2.05, 2.06, 2.07, 2.08, 2.12.05, 2.12.06, and 2.12.07, as they exist on the effective date of this agreement.
+Job Classification - Refer to the following sections of Chapter 2 of the City of Washougal's Personnel Policies: 2.05, 2.06, 2.07, 2.08, 2.12.05, 2.12.06, and 2.12.07, as they exist on the effective date of this agreement.

-24.5 Temporary Employees
+Temporary Employees

-24.5.1 Appointments to City employment on other than an acting or regular basis shall be considered temporary.
+Appointments to City of Washougal employment on other than an acting or regular basis shall be considered temporary.
 Such temporary appointments shall be allowed only as follows:

-1. As a substitution for a regular employee who is absent from his or her position; 2.
-When it is impossible to make a regular appointment to the position due to recruitment difficulties; 3.
-Where budget appropriations provide only for temporary employment, and/or; 4.
-During a state of disaster or emergency.
-5. Overtime will only be granted to a temporary employee on a limited basis and only if a regular employee is not available or in case of an emergency.
+- A. As a substitution for a regular employee who is absent from his or her position; - B. When it is impossible to make a regular appointment to the position due to recruitment difficulties; - C. Where budget appropriations provide only for temporary employment, and/or; - D. During a state of disaster or emergency. - E. Overtime will only be granted to a temporary employee on a limited basis and only if a regular employee is not available or in case of an emergency.

-24.5.2 Temporary appointees shall serve up to one thousand and forty (1040) hours per calendar year at the discretion of the City Manager.
-Temporary appointments may be extended with mutual agreement between the employer and the union on a case by case basis.
+Temporary appointees shall serve up to one thousand and forty (1040) hours per calendar year at the discretion of the City Manager.
+Temporary appointments may be extended with mutual agreement between the employer and the union on a case-by-case basis.
 Time as a temporary employee shall not count toward the initial six (6) month probationary period for the same position if subsequently hired with no break in service unless waived in writing by the City Manager agreed to by the union.
 Temporaries shall not be rotated through a position.

-24.5.3 The same temporary employee candidate may be hired from year to year.
-However, the end of each temporary assignment severs the employment relationship at that time with the City.
+The same temporary employee candidate may be hired from year to year.
+However, the end of each temporary assignment severs the employment relationship at that time with the Employer.
 If the same temporary employee candidate is hired for a new temporary assignment, this new hire does not imply an ongoing relationship nor create an expectation of continued employment once that temporary assignment is concluded.
-If a temporary employee applies for a regular budgeted position, the temporary employee is considered an external candidate and is ineligible to compete on internal recruitments.
+If a temporary employee applies for a regular budgeted position, the temporary employee is considered an external candidate and is ineligible to compete in internal recruitment.
 Temporary employees are "at-will" employees and have no rights to the grievance process.